 The fastest way to understand what’s possible with an API is to send it requests and review the responses.
 During the initial design of an API, it can take weeks to have live calls available.
-You can develop against an API in parallel by creating mock API servers to return example results.
-Furthermore, you can create a better API by getting feedback sooner and iterating before writing code to serve a production API.
+You can develop against an API in parallel by creating mock API servers online to return example API mock results.
+Furthermore, with a mock API server you can create a better API by getting feedback sooner and iterating before writing code to serve a production API.

-A mock API server imitates a real API server by providing realistic responses to requests.
+A mock API server or mock server API imitates a real API server by providing realistic mock API responses to requests.
 They can be on your local machine or the public Internet.
 Responses can be static or dynamic, and simulate the data the real API would return, matching the schema with data types, objects, and arrays.

 A mock API server is useful during development and testing when live data is either unavailable or unreliable.
 While designing an API, you can use mock APIs to work concurrently on the front and back-end, as well as to gather feedback from developers.
 Our mock API sever guide for testing covers how you can use a mock API server so the absence of a real API doesn’t hold you back.